krmbzds/stars/README.md

 - [panvol/pandemic-volunteers](https://github.com/panvol/pandemic-volunteers) - ❤️ Pandemic Volunteers | ⚠️ Help Wanted
 - [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
 Your agents are standing by!
 - [paper-trail-gem/paper_trail](https://github.com/paper-trail-gem/paper_trail) - Track changes to your rails models
-- [mattbrictson/tomo](https://github.com/mattbrictson/tomo) - A friendly CLI for deploying Rails apps ✨
+- [mattbrictson/tomo](https://github.com/mattbrictson/tomo) - A friendly and extensible CLI for deploying Rails apps via SSH
 - [oguzhangoller/gravedigger](https://github.com/oguzhangoller/gravedigger) -
 - [travisjeffery/timecop](https://github.com/travisjeffery/timecop) - A gem providing "time travel", "time freezing", and "time acceleration" capabilities, making it simple to test time-dependent code.
 It provides a unified method to mock Time.now, Date.today, and DateT
 - [paulelliott/fabrication](https://github.com/paulelliott/fabrication) - This project has moved to GitLab!
 Please check there for the latest updates.